particle-iot/docs/src/content/reference/device-os/firmware.md

 On the P1, there are 2.1K hardware pull-up resistors inside the P1 module.
 You should not add external pull-ups on the P1.

-On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM), a 13K pull-up is added on I2C interfaces.
+On Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM), a 13K pull-up is added on I2C interfaces.
 This will sometimes work, but is still too large of a pull-up to be reliable so you should add external pull-ups as well.

 ### Pins (I2C)